 Now that we’ve established why you’d want to automate, and what the benefits of this can be, it might also be useful to address some of the challenges.

 Automation can be very beneficial when used in the right way, but it does have its limitations.
-As addressed in our blog post on how to do regression testing, it’s very important to supplement automated tests with manual testing tasks.
+As addressed in our blog post on how to do regression testing, it’s about striking a balance between automation and manual testing.

 Automation robots are designed to do exactly what you ask them to, nothing more, nothing less.
 While it might be easy to find a problem when you’re looking for it, it’s much more difficult to find a problem that you didn’t even know you should be looking for.